a-guo-hub/Employee-turnover-prediction-model-project-/README.md

 ## Data Understanding

-The data for this project comprised 14 999 rows representing individual employees and 10 columns, of which 9 are features.
+The data for this project comprised 11 991 rows representing individual employees, and 10 columns, of which 9 are features.
 These features included details such as satisfaction level, the number of projects an employee contributes to, the average number of hours worked per month, and additional relevant information.